What CASLE Did and Why

 A Look at Progress:

-These are examples of changes to the operation of schools.
+These are some examples of changes since CASLE started working.
 The complete list would be very long.
 CASLE played a role, sometimes major, sometimes minor, in each of these and many more improvements which happened during our tenure.
 Our hope now is that they continue:

 - School boards’ maintenance managers are now appropriately skilled professionals such as management engineers.

-- Instead of building false walls to cover mouldy basements, or new drop-ceilings to cover mouldy tiles, leaks and mould are taken seriously.
+- Leaks and mould are taken seriously.
 International guidelines are followed.

-- The Province builds its own high quality portable classrooms because previous models were causing illness.
+- The Province builds its own high quality portable classrooms because previous models were affecting health and learning ability.

 - Chlorine bleach is used only with permission from the operations department, and only for dealing with special mould problems.

 - Neurotoxin-based bathroom deodorizers are not used.

-- To reduce student/staff outdoor exposure to fumes, vehicle idling is reduced and also controlled to prevent exhaust from entering schools.
+- Vehicle idling is reduced and controlled to prevent exhaust from entering schools.

-- Boards have policies on Life Threatening Allergies and Anaphylaxis (e.g., serious nut allergy).
-CASLE served on the Halifax board’s draft committee.
+- Boards have policies on Life Threatening Allergies and Anaphylaxis (e.g., serious nut allergy) and Smoke-free/Tobacco-free policies.

-- Schools have photocopier rooms and laminators vented – on request in some boards, proactively in others.
+- Schools have photocopier rooms and laminators vented – some on request, some proactively.